dojo/docs/dijit/Tree.rst

   * the model must implement the pasteItem() method
   * the store must implement the `dojo.data.api.Write <dojo/data/api/Write>`_ interface

-In addition, to enable DnD on the Tree you must dojo.require("dijit._tree.dndSource"); and the dndController="dijit._tree.dndSource" parameter must be specified to the tree
+In addition, to enable DnD on the Tree you must dojo.require("dijit.tree.dndSource"); and the dndController="dijit.tree.dndSource" parameter must be specified to the tree

 .. cv-compound::